Johnny Bucyk

-John Paul "Chief" Bucyk (born May 12, 1935) is a Canadian former professional ice hockey left winger and member of the Hockey Hall of Fame.
-Having played most of his career with the Boston Bruins, he has been associated in one capacity or another with the Bruins' organization since the late 1950s.
+John Paul "Chief" Bucyk (born May 12, 1935) is a Canadian former professional ice hockey player and member of the Hockey Hall of Fame.
+A left winger, he played most of his career with the Boston Bruins, he has been associated in one capacity or another with the Bruins' organization since the late 1950s.
 Bucyk was named one of the '100 Greatest NHL Players' in 2017.

-Bucyk was a skilled left winger who was the largest of his day.
-While he never was regarded as the best at his position (being a contemporary of superstars Bobby Hull and Frank Mahovlich), he had a long and stellar career, and retired as the fourth leading point scorer of all time and having played the third-most games in history, and recorded sixteen seasons of scoring twenty goals or more.
+Bucyk was considered a skilled left winger and the largest of his day.
+While he never was regarded as the best at his position (being a contemporary of superstars Bobby Hull and Frank Mahovlich), he had a long and notable career, and retired as the fourth leading point scorer of all time and having played the third-most games in history, and recorded sixteen seasons of scoring twenty goals or more.
 Despite his reputation for devastating hip checks, he was a notably clean player who won the Lady Byng Memorial Trophy for sportsmanship in 1971 and 1974.
 Bucyk was the senior alternate captain of the Bruins when they won Stanley Cups in 1970 and 1972.

+Following his retirement Bucyk has remained a member of the Bruins serving many different roles such as commentator, director and now currently works as an ambassador for the team.

 Early life

 Bucyk was born in Edmonton to Sam and Pearl Bucyk, Ukrainian immigrants from the village of Butsiv, in what is now Yavoriv Raion, Lviv Oblast, Ukraine.
 The family was poor, with Pearl working two jobs and his father, Sam, was unemployed for over four years.
+Due to this much of his early equipment consisted of broomsticks and other homemade gear, he originally started out as a goalie with his pads being made out of magazines and old catalogs.
 His father died when Bucyk was 11 years old.
-Poverty prevented Bucyk from owning a pair of ice skates until he was 13 years old.
+Poverty prevented Bucyk from owning a pair of ice skates which resulted in him only playing street hockey up until he was 13 years old when he finally got his first skates which were hand me downs from his brother Bill.

 During the offseason, Bucyk returned to Edmonton and worked at the car dealership that sponsored his junior team.